-- 2.1 The audio and video recordings produced by the DVRS system are recognized as a valuable tool for independent and impartial documentation of the enforcement actions taken by officers. - 2.2 The primary objective of the DVRS is to assist the officer in documenting citizen contacts and enforcement actions and to provide documentary evidence for subsequent legal proceedings. - 2.3 The recordings will be used for evidentiary purposes when an enforcement action has occurred and to review situations or incidents that result in police conduct complaints against an officer or an employee of the department. - 2.4 Policy and procedure or rules and regulations violations observed during the review of recordings may be used for corrective counseling, specific training, and/or discipline.
+- 2.1 The audio and video recordings produced by the DVRS system are recognized as a valuable tool for independent and impartial documentation of the enforcement actions taken by officers. - 2.2 The primary objective of the DVRS is to assist the officer in documenting citizen contacts, enforcement actions, and to provide documentary evidence for subsequent legal proceedings. - 2.3 The recordings will be used for evidentiary purposes when an enforcement action has occurred and to review situations or incidents that result in a citizen's complaint against an officer or the department. - 2.4 Policy and procedure or rules and regulations violations observed during the review of recordings may be used for corrective counseling, specific training, or discipline.